 The A.G.
-Leventis Foundation has generously funded a two-year post for a scanner operator (the A.G.
+Leventis Foundation is generously funding a post for a scanner operator (the A.G.
 Leventis Scanner Operator) to work on digitising items from the Library's collection.
+The first two-year post (2019-2021) was renewed for another two years (2021-2023).

 June - September 2019